+Using the same principle, the differences distribution of the virtual interpreter was analysed resulting in almost the same distribution with an even higher peak for differences of 0.

 While the differences seem to be quite consistent in distribution manner, paired t-test has been used to check if answers in text and sign language are the same.
-Question pairs were defined as vectors from UEQ in sign language answers and standard UEQ, as shown in (1).
+Question pairs were defined as vectors from UEQ SSL and UEQ TXT, as shown in (1).